-This document sets out the survey protocol for the majority of Woodland Carbon Code projects.
-There may be very large, small, or hard-to-access projects where the Carbon Assessment Protocol should be referred to for a more appropriate methodology.
-This protocol summarises a subset of methods from the Carbon Assessment Protocol:
+This document sets out the survey protocol for most Woodland Carbon Code projects.
+There may be very large, small or hard-to-access projects where you should refer to the carbon assessment protocol for a more appropriate methodology.
+This protocol summarises a subset of methods from the carbon assessment protocol:

-For the purpose of survey, trees are divided into three categories which are treated differently:
+For this survey, trees are divided into three categories which are treated differently:

-Tree Size Category Definition Seedling A living stem less than 50 centimetres tall.
+Tree size category Definition Seedling A living stem less than 50 centimetres tall.
 Sapling A living stem 50 centimetres or more tall and with a dbh less than 7 centimetres.
-Tree A living stem with diameter at breast height of 7cm or more.
+Tree A living stem with diameter at breast height of 7 centimetres or more.

-Year 5 Assessment: The purpose of this methodology is to confirm the stocking density and health of seedlings and saplings in Woodland Carbon Code projects at approximately 5 years after planting.
+Year 5 assessment: The purpose of this methodology is to confirm the stocking density and health of seedlings and saplings in Woodland Carbon Code projects at approximately five years after planting.

-Year 15+ Assessment: The purpose of the year 15+ methodology is to confirm the carbon stock of the tree biomass (seedling, sapling and tree) at a point in time, as well as tree health.
+Year 15+ assessment: The purpose of the year 15+ methodology is to confirm the carbon stock of the tree biomass (seedling, sapling and tree) at a point in time, as well as tree health.